giuliabelotti/CMEPDA_DiMuon/README.md

 for two di-leptons channels, muons and electrons, depending on the Z decay.

->  The analysis and the unittests are written in PyRoot, while the library "VectorLibrary.h" is writtten in C++ All the files can be found in the folder src

 ## How to run
+The analysis and the unittests are written in PyRoot.

 With the command
 ```bash
 python3 main.py --help